JoshuaPMallory/JoshuaPMallory.github.io/_posts/2019-11-21-Early-Access.md

 While there's a scarce few I've seen that actually made it I've also seen some that have turned out impressive like Hollow Knight or Warframe, and I'd like to have been able to know before hand if it had any chance of success.
 So...

+So, is there anything concrete that determines a game's eventual release into 1.0?
+Let's fine out.

 **Is there a way to determine if an Early Access game is actually going to hit 1.0 or not?**

 It's important to note that just because a game releases doesn't mean that it's a particularly good one; Duke Nukem Forever was an example of that.
-However I believe most games will follow approximately the same release length of a traditional one at about three to five years.

-I also suspect that most Early Access games will
+However, while quality is important to me we're not going to focus on that too much here, all we care about is the probability of a developer keeping their word based on certain features.

 # Overview
-So, what I'm basically trying to do is make a project that takes a look at the different aspects of Early Access games on steam, and tries to find out if there's any part of it that corresponds to it's chances of actually turning out into a full release
-The way I wanna do this is take in my training data and search through all the features to find the ones that have an affect, or make some based on the already existing data
+I started with a dataset of steam games from [Craig Kelly](https://data.world/craigkelly/steam-game-data) at data.world and added onto it with some information from [SteamSpy](https://steamspy.com/about).
+SteamSpy definitely had a lot more recent data but unfortunately it's a pain to get any of it.
+Regardless I used two models on my data.

+I might still try to use [this site](https://steam.internet.byu.edu/) too, since it claims to use all of Steam's game data.

+## Feature Engineering
-So for example, I took the release dates years and subtracted them from the current year, and that tells us how long it's been since it was released to Early Access
+I took the games release dates and subtracted them from the current year, and that tells us how long it's been since it was released to Early Access.

-I'd guess that most games would take between 3-5 years to fully release So what I should see is a few that release early, a few that release late, a majority that release right where I expect, and a majority that still have yet to actually release all along the years
-I'm hoping that I can use this to figure out if time is a factor or not
+Talk about other features I've engineered, if any, and show how well they did.

+### Random Forest Classifier
+Here is where my findings on my Random Forest Classifier model will go.

+### Logistic Regression
+Here is where my findings on my Logistic Regression model will go.

+## Features that I've found made a difference
+Here I'll show a force plot or two, as well as a PDP plot and explain what we're looking at.

+## Other stuff?
-#### Maybe I should block each type of game by it's genre?
+- Maybe I should block each type of game by it's genre?
 We could take each group based on it's genre and run the numbers, normalize them, and compare each genre's chances of releasing.

-#### Asset flips
+- Asset flips

-## Presentation

-## Visuals

 # Conclusion
+This is where my conclusion will go when it's actually ready to be written.